socketstream/socketstream/README.md

 #### /lib
 * Changes to files within /lib/client or /lib/css automatically triggers re-compilation/packing/minification of client assets
 * Easily control the order your client libraries are loaded by prefixing them with a number (e.g. 1.jquery.js, 2.jquery-ui.js)
-* Client JS files are automatically minified by Uglify JS unless the filename contains '.min'
+* Client JS files are automatically minified by [UglifyJS](https://github.com/mishoo/UglifyJS) unless the filename contains '.min'
 * Any files within /lib/server can be required automatically by Node.
 Ideal for custom authentication modules

 #### /public